 KLM has about 100 kiosks across the airport where passengers can check their updated flight information.
 All you do is scan your passport, boarding pass, or frequent flyer card.
 The kiosks also print new boarding passes for those who might have missed their flight, since KLM automatically re-books those passengers.

-If you come from a non-Schengen country and connect to a Schengen zone flight, you do need to clear customs and immigration into the Schengen zone.
+If you come from a non-Schengen country and connect to a Schengen zone flight, you do need to clear passport control into the Schengen zone.
 I’ve always had plenty of time, but I’ve seen others with less time get into a different line.
 Regardless, the line moves quickly.

 Arriving Into Schiphol On A Schengen Flight

 When you arrive into Schiphol on a Schengen area flight and connect to another Schengen area flight, you don’t need to do anything except find your way to your next gate.
-However, when you fly into Schiphol and connect to a non-Schengen flight (to go back to the US, say), you must once again clear customs and immigration at a transfer point on your way into the international departures hall.
+However, when you fly into Schiphol and connect to a non-Schengen flight (to go back to the US, say), you must once again clear passport control at a transfer point on your way into the international departures hall.

 Navigating Amsterdam Airport Schiphol